Check out all our fave kid-friendly restaurants and cafés in Singapore with playgrounds, kids’ activities and healthy kids’ menus!

 Din Tai Fung: kid-friendly restaurant with dim sum

 Din Tai Fung (#B2-63) is ubiquitous (with locations all over the island), and always a crowd pleaser with their award-winning dumplings and kid-friendly basics like buns and fried rice.
-There’s not a separate kids’ menu, but they do offer high chairs, booster seats, and adorable kids’ dining sets and cutlery with their cute little dumpling mascot.
-Book here now
+There’s no separate kids’ menu, but they do offer high chairs, booster seats, and adorable kids’ dining sets and cutlery with their cute little dumpling mascot.
+Book here now.

 Yardbird Southern Table and Bar

 Yardbird Southern Table and Bar (L1-82/B1-07) is a must for anyone who loves fried chicken, though their burgers and other BBQ delights are equally delicious.
-Their kids’ menu serves up mini versions of their most popular dishes, including a fried chicken drumstick, a crispy chicken biscuit, a little burger, and mac & cheese.
+Their kids’ menu features mini versions of their most popular dishes, including a fried chicken drumstick, a crispy chicken biscuit, a little burger, and mac & cheese.
 Kids’ meals are priced between $12 to $16 and come with a choice of drink and a scoop of homemade ice cream.
-Kiddos will also receive crayons and colouring sheets (upon request), and tend to love the classic rock tunes blaring on the stereo.
-Book here now
+Kiddos will also receive crayons and colouring sheets (upon request) and tend to love the classic rock tunes blaring on the stereo.
+Book here now.

 Read more: Marina Bay Sands Review: Kid-friendly Staycation, Best Activities & Where to Eat